levibotelho/levibotelho.github.io/_posts/2014-08-03-distinct-with-custom-equality-comparer.md

 ---
 layout: post
-title: ! '[C#] Distinct with custom equality comparer'
+title: Distinct with custom equality comparer
 category: Development
 tags: [c#]
 description: A look at how to compare two collections using a custom equality comparer.
 It's not as easy as it may seem!